 We are building a new pool and fitness centre in Naenae, replacing the original 1950s pool.
 The new Naenae Pool and Fitness Centre is one of the most significant infrastructure projects we have underway.
 It is part of other work within Naenae to revitalise the town centre and the local economy.
-The new pool will open 2024 returning this much-loved facility to our Hutt communities as well as aquatic sports groups across the Hutt Valley and wider Wellington region.
+The new pool will be completed in 2024 and soon after, this much-loved facility will be returned to our Hutt communities as well as aquatic sports groups across the Hutt Valley and wider Wellington region.

 Work on the new pool began following an extensive community consultation project in 2019.
-In 2021 we went back out to the community with draft concept designs and the Voice of the Community Part 2 is the result of that engagement.
+In 2021, we shared draft concept designs with the community resulting in the Voice of the Community Part 2 which has helped to shape the final design.

 To take a 360 view of inside the pool areas simply click on the image below then move your phone or drag the image to move and view the space from all angles.

 For updates on the latest about our Naenae Projects read the latest Whakatupu Ngaengae newsletter here

 You can sign up for future email updates.

 View live updates from the construction site of the new pool via our timelapse tool, where a new image is livestreamed every five minutes.
 Use the "compare" tool to compare progress between dates, or use the "photomontage" tool to create mini timelapse videos.

 |Stage 1 – Foundations|

 |Stage 2 – Structural frame complete|